Oral History Project

 Joe Manterola, photo by Dan Boone and Ryan Belnap

 Since 2005, I’ve been working with a talented group of people on a project intended to document vanishing knowledge of environmental change in northern Arizona.
 Working with archivists, photographers, graduate students, and others, we’ve recorded dozens of narratives from a slew of area old-timers, including ranchers, farmers, foresters, and field scientists.
-The stories they’ve told us have been presented in a couple of public exhibits, and some of them will be published in a forthcoming book by the University of Arizona Press.
+The stories they’ve told us have been presented in a couple of public exhibits, and some of them have been published in book form by the University of Arizona Press.
 Transcripts of the interviews, along with some videos, are archived at Northern Arizona University’s Cline Library.

 Photo by Dan Boone and Ryan Belnap